Mongra Saffron Laccha

 No other substance is added to this type, making it a natural flavoring and coloring agent in different food products.
 It is used in Ayurvedic medicine as it provides many health benefits.

 A kilogram contains eight hundred grams of Mogra Kesar, one hundred and seventy-five grams of yellow-red threads, Zarda, and twenty-five grams of flowers' dust.

-No wonder people try to copy it and make a huge amount of money with less effort.
+No wonder people try to copy it and make money with less effort.
 You should know the following before you buy this spice:

 - Safranal - the spice gets its unique aroma from this element.

 - Crocin- this property lends the spice that dark, rich red hue.

 - Picocrocin- this element is responsible for the flavor of this spice.

 - Its fibers have a trumpet shape.
 The spice keeps its trumpet shape regardless of the collection process.